microsoft/PSRule/docs/commands/PSRule/en-US/Assert-PSRule.md

 The following styles are available:

 - Client - Output is written to the host directly in green/ red to indicate outcome.
 This is the default.
-- Plain - Output is written as an unformatted string.
-This option can be redirected to a file.
+- Plain - Output is written to the host as a plain string.
 - AzurePipelines - Output is written with commands that can be interpreted by Azure Pipelines.
 - GitHubActions - Output is written with commands that can be interpreted by GitHub Actions.

+Each of these styles outputs to the host.
+To capture output as a string redirect the information stream.
+For example: `6>&1`

 ```yaml
 Type: OutputStyle